-Huset Bergen opened in August 2022 with a unique concept in Norway: A user-controlled house for people in active addiction or undergoing rehabilitation.
+Huset Bergen in August 2022 with a concept that is entirely unique in Norway: a user-run facility for people who are currently using drugs or undergoing rehabilitation.

-Here, it is the guests themselves who decide what to fill the house with, and all staff and volunteers either have experience of drug addiction themselves or are relatives.
+Here, the guests themselves decide what Huset be filled with, and all staff and volunteers either have personal experience with substance abuse or are family members of someone affected.

 The most important keywords in their philosophy are citizenship, social belonging, hope, opportunity, unity and responsibility.

-Huset Bergen is completely dependent on support to maintain and expand its unique offering.
-That's why they needed a website that speaks to financial supporters, informs relatives, reassures neighbors and promotes guests as valuable citizens.
+Huset Bergen entirely on support to maintain and expand its unique services.
+That is why they needed a website that appeals to financial supporters, informs family members, reassures neighbors, and highlights the residents as valued members of the community.

-Our solution was a website that makes it easy to donate, that informs about the offer and that represents and promotes the guests at Huset.
+Our solution was a website that makes it easy to contribute support, provides information about the services offered, and represents and highlights the guests at Huset.

-Since Huset Bergen opened in 2022, they have been joined by Huset Oslo and Huset Stavanger.
+Since Huset Bergen in 2022, it has been joined by Huset and Huset .

-A presentation film we made for Huset Bergen for the "We can all do a little" conference, which they organized together with the Bergen Business Council for the first time in 2024.
+A promotional video we created for Huset Bergen the substance abuse conference “We Can All Do Our Part, ” which they organized in collaboration with Bergen for the first time in 2024.

 Citizenship as a UX principle

-HUSET's most important digital communication channel for guests, i.e. drug addicts and former drug addicts in Bergen, is their Facebook page.
-"Guests largely live their digital lives on their phones, and they have and use Facebook.
-That's why it's the best channel to reach them.
+HUSET’s primary digital communication channel for its clients—that is, people with substance use disorders and former substance users in Bergen—is its Facebook page.
+Clients largely live their digital lives on their phones, and they have and use Facebook.
+That is why it is the best channel for reaching them.

 Another important target group for husetbergen.no is stakeholders such as politicians, businesses, relatives and neighbors.